fhellwig/be-safe/README.md

 #### Docker Installation

-From a computer running Windows, Mac or Linux, perform the following steps:
+The BE Safe application can be run from any computer that supports Docker using the following steps:

 1. install boot2docker if on windows or mac; install the lone docker package if on linux
 2.	boot2docker ip # Write this down for later